adorsys/datasafe/frontend/README.md

 Use `npm run-script ng:serve:web` for local development Use `npm run-script start` for electron development

+Use `ng serve -c dev` if you need to debug

 ### Notes
 - API url and credentials are provided by env.js file (API_URL, API_USERNAME, API_PASSWORD).
 Credentials (API_USERNAME, API_PASSWORD) are intended for local use only.